What’s the latest in health care, June 5

 What’s new in health care research?

-Making Hospital Discharges Safer for Seniorsworld_stet2
+Making Hospital Discharges Safer for Seniors

 This Healthcare 411 podcast at the site of U.S. Agency for Healthcare Research and Quality (AHRQ) focuses on the welfare of elderly patients just returning from the hospitals.
 In many cases, these patients suffer from medications mishaps.
 The latest AHRQ data suggests that American hospitals spent nearly $31 billion on care that could have been prevented with more timely and effective outpatient treatment… new information technology system helps to make the transition from hospital to home safer.